openebs/openebs/k8s/demo/galera-xtradb-cluster/deployments/README.md

 secondary/other nodes.
 Deploying all YAMLs together can cause the pods to restar repeatedly.
 Th reason stated in Kubernetes documentation is:

-  *If there is a node in wsrep_clsuter_address without a backing galera node there will be nothing to obtain SST from which will cause the node to shut itself down and the container in question to exit and relaunch.*
+  *If there is a node in wsrep_cluster_address without a backing galera node there will be nothing to obtain SST from which will cause the node to shut itself down and the container in question to exit and relaunch.*